ahangchen/TFusion/README.md

 Written and tested in python2, keras2.1.5, tensorflow 1.4.

->Attention: make sure you are using the repos with the version specified in TFusion.
-You should use TrackViz@5a5c8a0 and rank-reid@b228897 because the master branches of TrackViz and rank-reid are under developing for other work.
+>Attention: make sure you are using the repos specified in TFusion, corresponding to TrackViz@5a5c8a0 and rank-reid@b228897.
 You are possible to meet some errors if you use other version repos.

 ### Dataset
 #### Download